Tim Neville: Colorado State Senate

 In Education policy, he sponsored Senate Bill 62 in 2017 which prohibited colleges from abridging free speech on campus, and in 2018, Senate Bill 269 which provided funding for schools to implement school safety measures to reduce school violence.

 Among his health care and safety efforts are included House Bill 1381 concerning marijuana integration regulations and Senate Bill 270 which established a state-wide referral program to aide at-risk individuals in obtaining referrals for mental health treatment.
 Both of these bill passed and were signed into law in 2018.

+2018 election

+In the 2018 Senate elections, Neville's district was considered one of the two most competitive seats held by a Republican and was targeted by Democrats in their aim to regain control of the state Senate.
+Neville narrowly won the seat in 2014 and Hillary Clinton won the district in the 2016 presidential election.
+Despite the highly competitive nature of the district, Neville continued to run as a hardline conservative in an area quickly trending Democratic.
+He previously pushed legislation aimed at restricting abortion and loosening gun laws.
+Neville's Democratic challenger was Tammy Story, an education reformer.
+He lost the race by around a 14% margin to Story.

 U.S. Senate candidacy

 In 2016, Neville was a candidate in the Republican primary for nomination for the U.S. Senate seat currently held by Michael Bennet.
 He was eliminated at the state convention.

 Family

-Neville's son, Patrick, is currently serving as the Minority Leader of the Colorado House of Representatives.
+Neville's son, Patrick, used to serve as the Minority Leader of the Colorado House of Representatives.